timescale/docs.timescale.com-content/api.md

 performance on older chunks.
 Each policy is assigned a scheduled job which will be run in the background to enforce it.

+Information about jobs created by policies can be viewed by querying `timescaledb_information.jobs` and `timescaledb_information.job_stats`.

 ## add_continuous_aggregate_policy() :community_function> [](add_continuous_aggregate_policy)

 Create a policy that automatically refreshes a continuous aggregate.